Useful information

 Who can volunteer?

-We welcome volunteers from all over Somerset, of all ages, from all walks of life, bringing a variety of skills and experience.
-Everyone is welcome, but we want your volunteering to have a meaningful impact so that you can gain full value from it and we never want to create roles for the sake of creating them as we do not feel that is fair on you or a good use of Trust resources.
-Sometimes it may take a little time to find the right role and occasionally we may signpost you to more appropriate opportunities with other organisations.
+We welcome volunteers from all over Somerset, from all walks of life.
+Some of our roles benefit from a specific skill set, whilst others require no previous experience.
+We have several opportunities specifically tailored for young people under 18.
+We want your volunteering to have a meaningful impact so that you can gain full value from it.
+We never create roles for the sake of it, as we don’t feel that this is fair on you or a good use of Trust resources.
+It may take a little time to find the right role for you, and we may sometimes signpost you to more appropriate opportunities.

 Do volunteers have to be members?

-We are so grateful for the support of our community whether through campaigning, corporate sponsorship, membership or volunteering.
-You don’t have to be a member to volunteer but if you would like to consider becoming a member from just £3 a month and further supporting our work in Somerset please visit our membership pages
+We are so grateful for the support of our community, whether through campaigning, membership, or volunteering.
+You don’t have to be a member to volunteer, but if you’d like to consider becoming a member and further support our work in Somerset, we would be deeply grateful!

 How much time do I need to commit?

-You decide how much time you wish to give Somerset Wildlife Trust.
-We want the help of anyone who can volunteer for us in a meaningful role, whether its once a week, once a month or once a year.
-So long as what you do is of benefit to the Trust then we do not mind how often you do it.
-Some roles are suited to a regular commitment, others are more sporadic so we hope that we have something that will suit your lifestyle.
+You decide how much time you wish to give!
+Some roles are suited to a regular commitment whilst others are more sporadic, so we hope that we have something that will suit your lifestyle.

 What support and training do you offer volunteers?